Cerebellum Gross Anatomy

 Lobules I – V are a part of the anterior lobe along the superior vermis.
 Lobules VI – VII A are also along the superior vermis, but in the posterior lobe.
 Lobules VII B – IX are also in the posterior lobe but on the inferior vermis.
 Lobule X is on the inferior vermis, but is a part of the flocculonodular lobe.
 The entire vermis gains its afferents from the spinocerebellar tracts and sends its information to the fastigial nucleus.

 There are three foot processes that not only anchor the cerebellum to the brainstem, but also provide a pathway for neuronal tracts to travel to and from the cerebellum.
 These structures are the superior, middle and inferior cerebellar peduncles.
+The connections between the cerebellum and the respective parts of the brainstem are given below:

 - to midbrain: superior cerebellar peduncles